Running a label

 Music deserves infrastructure as good as the art.

 I started DEEP TALES in 2021 because I wanted to ship records that mattered.
-I'm a working DJ; I run a label with a small team out of Berlin; we ship a release every month — singles, EPs, and various-artist compilations.
-Forty releases in, with more than eighty artists across the catalog, I had a problem I couldn't outrun: somewhere around release thirty, I was losing roughly two hours per release just chasing artist info across WhatsApp threads, Instagram DMs, and email.
-Three different inboxes for the same conversation, and the conversation kept stalling.
+I'm a working DJ; I run a label with a small team out of Berlin; we ship a release every month.
+Forty releases in, with more than eighty artists across the catalog, I had a problem I couldn't outrun: somewhere around release thirty, I was losing roughly two hours per release just chasing information.

 I tried what every label tries first.
 Airtable.
 Notion.
 A Trello board.
 Then a spreadsheet, then back to Airtable with Zapier glue.
 Each tool solved a fragment and broke a different one.
-The release would move forward in one place and stall in another.
-The team would forget which was the source of truth.
-Friday night would arrive and I would be back where I started, holding it all in my head while the master got delivered late.
+Friday night would arrive and I would be back where I started, holding it all in my head.

 By late 2025, after release forty, I stopped trying to bend general productivity tools to the shape of running a label, and started building the thing I actually wanted.
-Something that knew what a release was — not as a spreadsheet row but as a stack of typed deliverables, each with its own done-criteria.
+Something that knew what a release was - not a spreadsheet row but a stack of typed deliverables.
 Something that wrote the artist onboarding message itself, in the label's voice.
-Something that told me, at any moment, exactly how ready a release was.

 Labelflow is what came out of that.

 Labelflow is what an independent label runs on.
-Today it handles the operational lifecycle of every release — communications, deliverables, distribution coordination — so the time goes back to where it belonged: the artists, the taste, the bets that define a great catalog.
-Tomorrow it expands.
-A&R intake.
-Demo submissions with structured triage.
-Contact management for artists, press, and curators.
-Song-level analytics that actually tell you what's working.
-The architecture is built for it, module by module, all label-shaped from the ground up.
+It handles the operational lifecycle of every release - communications, deliverables, distribution coordination - so the time goes back where it belonged: the artists, the taste, the bets that define a great catalog.

 We believe independent labels are the connective tissue of music.
-We believe the operational layer should be invisible so the creative work can be everything.
-We believe the tools you use every day should be as good as the work you're trying to do.
+We believe the operational layer should be invisible, so the creative work can be everything.

 Running a label is craft.
 We treat it like one.